sdslabs/sdslabs.github.com/_posts/2012/2012-12-31-how-does-sdslabs-work.md

  inquiry about any of this, and you can reach us anytime at contact@sdslabs.co.in.

+**Updates**: Since this article was published, we've switched from Partychat to [Slack](/2014/04/sdslabs-slack/).
+We've also launched a separate [Feedback and Chat](/2014/10/feedback-chat/) portal that helps us communicate with our users better.

 **Mailing List** : Our mailing list, like most other groups runs on Google Groups.
 This is our primary means of communication.
 We send out a heavy amount of email each day and email-overload is an actual problem for people who just join.